Circle of Care | The Purple Pages | Directory of Resources and Services

 www.caringbridge.org

 This nonprofit organization helps visitors create a website for keeping friends and family updated on a patient’s status.
 There is no charge for the use of this website.
-Creating a resource such as this can help alleviate phone bills and keep extended family up-to-date on their relative’s health.
+Creating a resource such as this can help alleviate phone bills and keep extended family up to date on their relatives’ health.

 Lotsa Helping Hands